-I have an avid interest in empiricism and the way statistics/research methodologies have had an impact on developments in the field of psychology.
+My practice of psychotherapy is informed by contemporary neuroscience and applied clinical research; psychosocial, cultural and gender factors; and the value placed on having a strong therapeutic alliance with my patients.
+I have a strong understanding of statistics and research and am interested in their impact on developments in the field of psychology.
 To that end, I've conducted research on statistical literacy amongst psychologists.
-Also, my former career as an options marketmaker and additional graduate studies in behavioral economics helped train me to evaluate good from bad research and pay attention to the implicit biases that shape our thoughts and decision-making.
-My practice of psychotherapy is informed by contemporary neuroscientific and applied clinical research; biopsychosocial, cultural and gender factors; and the value placed on having a strong therapeutic alliance with my patients.
-I am drawn to doing more depth work with patients and the research supports that psychodynamic therapy is an evidence-based approach with success in helping patients make long-term change.
+Also, my former career as an options marketmaker and studies in behavioral economics helped train me to evaluate good from bad research and pay attention to the implicit biases that shape our thoughts and decision-making.
+Research supports that psychodynamic therapy is an evidence-based approach with success in helping patients make long-term change.

-My training: I attended doctoral training at the California School of Professional Psychology.
-I have almost ten years of clinical experience and have worked with a wide variety of people from many diverse backgrounds at these sites in the Bay Area:
+I attended doctoral training at the California School of Professional Psychology.
+I have ten years of clinical experience and have worked with a wide variety of people from many diverse backgrounds at these sites in the Bay Area:

 VA Medical Center-Oakland Behavioral Health Clinic (Provided individual and group therapy to Veterans coping with trauma, depression, anxiety, insomnia, substance abuse, psychosis, and health issues)